ssbc/ssb-index-feeds-spec/README.md

 Thus feedless is a meta feed that contains messages related to other feeds it is linked to.
 It works by consensus, meaning as long as all the members of a feedless identity are mutually linked, the identity is valid.
-Any member of the identity can revoke the identity by creating a tombstone message.
+Any member of the identity can revoke the validity of an identity by creating a tombstone message.

 Anyone can create a new feedless identity by first creating a keypair and then announcing the identity: